jrobbins/greens-io/README.md

 # greens-io
-A collaborative idle game about software testing
+A collaborative idle trivia game about software testing

-# Goals
+# Goals (for me)
-* Build a starkly abstract, fun colaborative idle game
+* Build a starkly abstract, fun, and colaborative idle game
 * Learn how to code and host an idle game

 # What is an idle game?